Library for working with fixed-point numbers in SystemVerilog

 `MAKE_CONST_REAL(const, name); `ASSIGN_CONST_REAL(const, name); `ADD_CONST_REAL(const, in, out); `MUL_CONST_REAL(const, in, out);

 Several functions are available to work with numeric constants. `MAKE_CONST_REAL creates a new svreal type and assigns the given real-number constant to it.
-Its width defaults to `LONG_WIDTH_REAL and the exponent is selected automatically based on the constant value. `ASSIGN_CONST_REAL is similar but does not declare a new svreal type; it simply assigns the constant to an existing fixed-point signal (performing the floating-to-fixed conversion at compile time).
+Its width defaults to `LONG_WIDTH_REAL and the exponent is selected automatically based on the constant value. `ASSIGN_CONST_REAL is similar but does not declare a new svreal type; it simply assigns the constant to an existing real-number signal (performing the conversion of the constant to fixed- or floating-point at compile time).

 `DFF_REAL(d, q, rst, clk, cke, init);

 Fixed-point memory is implemented as a generic D-type flip-flop (DFF).
 The input to this flip-flop is d, and the output is q.
-Both are fixed-point types, but it's fine if they can have different formats.
+When a fixed-point format is used, it's OK if d and q have different formats.

 The rst signals is a single active-high bit (type logic).
 It's a synchronous reset, and when active it causes q to take the value of init. init is simply a real-number value like "1.23".